Ambassador Journey - Townsville to Melbourne

 We visited the craft and farmers market at Shalom College to stock up with fresh fruit and vegies, it is held every Sunday.
 A Top Tip: If you are area between November to March then plan a trip out to Bargara to see the turtles hatching and making their journey to the sea.

 Next stop on our journey southward was a call into Hervey Bay, Maroochydore.
 We had planned to stay for a couple of days but as there were no vacancies it was onto Brisbane where we booked into a van park at Aspley for an overnight stop.
 The downside of having no fixed plans is that you can sometimes caught out with availability.
-Whilst we had planned to proceed down the East Coast home with the weather conditions and forecast, we decided that going inland.
+Whilst we had planned to proceed down the East Coast route from Brisbane to Melbourne, with the weather conditions and forecast, we decided that going inland.
 The upside of not having pre-booked plans – you can adjust schedules to suit the weather.

 We headed off in the morning towards Toowoomba.
 Top marks should be given to the Brisbane Motorway planners, they have excellent motorway network, which we were able to negotiate with assistance of our GPS.
 From Toowoomba we travelled in the rain again and arrived at the Moree Show Grounds where we set up for the night, followed by a short stroll across to the RSL for dinner.